curl/everything-curl/building-source.md

  - it checks for features and functions present in your system

- - it offers command line options so that you as a builder can decide what to enable and disable in the build.
-Features and protocols etc can be toggled on/off.
+ - it offers command-line options so that you as a builder can decide what to enable and disable in the build.
+Features and protocols, etc., can be toggled on/off.
 Or even compiler warning levels and more.

- - it offers command line options to let the builder point to specific installation paths for various third-party dependencies that curl can be built to use.
+ - it offers command-line options to let the builder point to specific installation paths for various third-party dependencies that curl can be built to use.